 Arm your little ones with either a toothbrush for the plastic toys or a damp cloth for the wooden ones and get them busy.
 This way, not only do you get to keep your little ones occupied, they get to learn about responsibility as well.

 12. Make Believe Doctors

-Mummy Jermaine shared this one and we thought it was a great idea!
-Create your own make-believe doctor's office to teach and familiarise your little ones to the temperature taking process.
-With a little bit of imagination and this can turn out to be both educational and endlessly fun!
+Mummy Jermaine shared this great idea!
+Create your own make-believe doctor's office to teach and familiarize your little ones with the temperature taking process.
+With a little bit of imagination, this can turn out to be both educational and endlessly fun!

 13. Borrow Lots of Books

 Head down to your nearest National Library branch and borrow lots of books!
 Not only is it a free activity but an enriching one too!
 Perhaps also a great time for Mummies and Daddies to pick up the love of reading too!
 And if you really don't want to head out, you can borrow eBooks on the National Library app and read on your device instead!

 If you have active little tykes who cannot keep still, Daddy Lawrence suggests getting them to do the house chores (or at least teach them) or you could also (try to) get fit together with a family workout at home!